-One of the most intriguing electric stringed instruments to ever appear on the American amplified music landscape was the rare and starkly-minimalist Gittler.
-Simply an electric guitar constructed with as few parts as needed to render it fully functional, the original Gittler guitar (a total of 60 were made in New York) turned a lot of heads when one was played or even seen, due to “reverse aesthetics;” i.e., given the fact that the instrument was made with only the “bare essentials,” what a Gittler didn’t have on it attracted a lot of attention, and many viewers of the Police video for “Synchronicity III” probably thought the small, stringed gizmo Andy Summers was manipulating was some kind of movie prop, when in reality it was an early Gittler.
+One of the most intriguing instruments to appear on the amplified-music landscape was the starkly-minimalist Gittler.
+An electric guitar constructed with as few parts as needed to render it fully functional, the original Gittler (a total of 60 were made in New York) turned a lot of heads when one was played or even seen, due to “reverse aesthetics;” i.e., given the fact that the instrument was made with only the “bare essentials,” what a Gittler didn’t have on it attracted a lot of attention, and many viewers of the Police video for “Synchronicity III” probably thought the small, stringed gizmo Andy Summers was manipulating was some kind of movie prop, when in reality it was an early Gittler.

 The musician/inventor formerly known as Allan Gittler now resides in a Jewish enclave of the city of Hebron in Israel, and prefers to be known as Avraham Bar Rashi.
 Several hundred Gittlers were also made in Israel, under name licensing, but those are somewhat of a sore point with Bar Rashi; he felt so strongly that their quality was not up to what he had envisioned for his creation that he sent out a form letter to musical instrument dealers, disassociating himself from those items.
 He also created other unusual electric guitars after he emigrated to the Holy Land, and he still plays a solid mahogany instrument he crafted.